Malegaon case: Pragya appears before special court in Mumbai

 BJP MP Pragya Singh Thakur on Thursday appeared before a special NIA court here in

-connection with the 2008 Malegaon blast case, in which she is one of the prime accused.
+connection with the 2008 Malegaon blast case, in which she is one of the accused.

-Her appearance came a day after special court judge V S Padalkar asked all the accused in the case to take note of
+This came a day after special court judge V S Padalkar directed all the accused in the case to take note of his order

-his order (passed in May last year) directing them to appear before the court at least once a week.
+(passed in May last year) directing them to appear before it at least once a week.

+The Bhopal MP appeared before the court around 1 pm.
+After taking note of her appearance, the judge allowed her to

 Seven persons, including Thakur and Lt Col Prasad Purohit, are facing trial in the case.